-- The optimized stopes include 10 % material below cut-off.
-No other dilution or ore recovery is applied. - Reasonable prospect eventual economic extraction is defined by Deswik Stope optimizer with a 0.9 % Cu cut-off. - Copper corresponds to 83% of the Long Term Planning NSR value for the Total Resource. - The 0.9 % Cu cut-off corresponds to at NSR value of 505 SEK/t not taking other metals into account and to 608 SEK/t when including gold and silver values.
+- The Mineral Resource was estimated in 2023 with an effective drill hole data cut-off date of May 2nd. - The optimized stopes include 10 % material below cut-off.
+No other dilution or ore recovery is applied. - Reasonable prospect eventual economic extraction is defined by Deswik Stope optimizer with a 0.9 % Cu cutoff. - Copper corresponds to 83% of the Long Term Planning NSR value for the Total Resource. - The 0.9 % Cu cut-off corresponds to at NSR value of 505 SEK/t not taking other metals into account and to 608 SEK/t when including gold and silver values.